jitpack/jitpack.io/BUILDING.md

 ## Building ahead of time

-You can also build snapshots on each commit if you add GitHub Webhooks.
+You can also build snapshots on each commit if you add GitHub or Bitbucket Webhooks.

-To add, head to repository Settings -> Webhooks & Services -> Add webhook.
+On GitGub go to repository Settings -> Webhooks & Services -> Add webhook.

 Webhook URL:
 `https://jitpack.io/api/webhooks`